Greece Moments Greece Moments

 Pretty mountain village of Trikeri

-If there is still time left, it is worth taking a detour to the southernmost coastal village Agia Kyriaki.
-The small fishing hamlet with its historic shipyard invites you to enjoy a cosy coffee far away from all the hustle and bustle.
+If there is still time, it is worth taking a detour to the southernmost coastal village of Agia Kyriaki.
+The small fishing hamlet with its historic shipyard invites you to enjoy a leisurely coffee far away from the hustle and bustle.
 Then we take the same path back along the west coast and turn off at Milina towards Lafkos.

 #10 From Lafkos to Platanias